Asian Clam (Corbicula fluminea) Literature Review

 Photo Credit: Björn S (Flickr), Creative Commons License

 Asian Clam (Corbicula fluminea) is among the three worst non-indigenous invaders in the United States (Pimental, Zuniga, & Morrison, 2005).
-This bivalve mollusk indigenous to Asia, Australia, and Africa now currently inhabits freshwater habitats in the Americas and Europe.
+This bivalve mollusk is indigenous to Asia and now currently inhabits freshwater habitats in the Americas and Europe.
 Costs associated with its damages and management are around $1 billion per year (Araujo, Moreno, & Ramos, 1993; Pimental et al., 2005).
 Asian clams’ rapid growth, early sexual maturity, short lifespan, high fecundity, and extensive dispersal capacities make this one of the most successful and threatening invasive aquatic species (Sousa, Antunes, & Guilhermino, 2008).
 Asian clam has successfully established populations in the Adirondack Park at Lake George since 2010 (Lake George Association, 2012).
 With such a close proxy and its biological characteristics, Asian clam could easily inhabit the interior waters of the Adirondacks.

-Asian clam has been found outside of its original distribution (Asia, Africa, and Australia) since the 1920s on the Pacific Coast in the United States.
+Asian clam has been found outside of its original distribution since the 1920s on the Pacific Coast in the United States.
 Initial Asian clam establishment in North America is thought to be due to transoceanic ballast water exchange and Chinese immigration for a food resources (Johnson & McMahon, 1998).
 With rapid, long distance colonization through ballast/bilge/engine water transport; food resource trade; bait release; aquarium industry; and anthropogenic mediated

 hitchhiking, Asian clam has quickly spread throughout the United States.
 Currently it inhabits water bodies in nearly all 50 States and throughout New York (Sousa et al., 2008; USGS, 2012).
 The Adirondack Park is surrounded by successful Asian clam populations in the Erie Canal at Utica, Champlain Canal at Fort Edward, the Finger Lakes, and St. Lawrence River in Quebec (USGS, 2012).
 As of 2010 Lake George, on the exterior of the Adirondack Park, has supported Asian clams with growing distributions throughout the lake (Bauer et al., 2012; USGS, 2012).